jacebenson/cedar/README.md

    expected.
 9. Make a new git commit (or amend the previous one you did)

-Cedar doesn't have the equivalent of Redwood Studio yet.
+CedarJS doesn't have the equivalent of Redwood Studio yet.
 So Studio will not work for now.
 Let me know if that's something you use and need.

 ## Roadmap